nikitavoloboev/data/docs/networking/tailscale.md

 - [Use Mullvad VPN along with Tailscale](https://github.com/r3nor/mullvad-tailscale)
 - [Headscale-UI](https://github.com/gurucomputing/headscale-ui) - Web frontend for the headscale Tailscale-compatible coordination server.
 - [connecti](https://github.com/jaxxstorm/connecti) - Command line tool to quickly connect you to cloud infrastructure via Tailscale.
+- [golink](https://github.com/tailscale/golink) - Private shortlink service for your tailnet.
+It lets you create short, memorable links for the websites you and your team use most.